7 Books Every Fashion Designer Should Read

 3. Fashion – Oxford History of Art by Christopher Breward

-Cultural domination on fashion cannot be overstated – but fashion has now in itself become a cultural phenomenon.
+The cultural domination of fashion cannot be overstated, but fashion has now become a cultural phenomenon.
 This insightful book (which, by the way, is perfect if you want to start with something small) explores fashion as a cultural phenomenon.
 It takes you 150 years back in time and explores everything from the evolution of technology to haute couture and high street fashion.
 Beward explores areas far beyond style and function and makes this book a compelling read.
 Get the book here: Fashion: Oxford History of Fashion: https://amzn.to/3h0duJI

 4. Fashion Designer Survival Guide by Mary Gehlhar

 Another must-read if you wish to run your designer brand one day.
 As the name suggests, this book is literally the bible to survive and thrive in the fashion industry.
 A must-read for beginners in the fashion industry.
 It is an easy and practical guide that highlights some of the essential elements that anyone starting a fashion brand should keep in mind.
 It explores both the operational and psychological aspects of brand building.
-You will receive some great advice directly from the horse's mouth – I. e people who have already made it big in the industry.
+You will receive some great advice directly from the horse's mouth.
 The last chapter is filled with helpful resources such as business models, financial models and support, sourcing, association, etc.